DANS-KNAW/easy-stage-dataset/README.md

 ARGUMENTS for easy-stage-fileItem
 ---------------------------------

      -c, --created  <arg>       dcterms property, date-time when the file was created -i, --dataset-id  <arg>    id of the dataset in Fedora that should receive the file to stage if omitted the csf-file is read -d, --description  <arg>   dcterms property description
      -f, --file  <arg>          File to stage for ingest into Fedora, if omitted a folder is staged
-      -p, --file-path  <arg>     the path that the file should get in the dataset --format  <arg>        dcterms property format, the mime type of the file -u, --identifier  <arg>    dcterms property UUID
+     -p, --file-path  <arg>     the path that the file should get in the dataset --format  <arg>        dcterms property format, the mime type of the file -u, --identifier  <arg>    dcterms property
      -m, --md5  <arg>           MD5 checksum of the file to stage -t, --title  <arg>...      dcterms property title and optional alternatives --help                 Show help message
          --version              Show version of this program

     trailing arguments:
      staged-digital-object-set (required)   The resulting Staged Digital Object directory (will be created if it does not exist)

 INSTALLATION AND CONFIGURATION
 ------------------------------